azieky/Mod_3_Project/README.md

 ## DataSet

-The objective of this project is to build a model to predict whether a person diagnose a heart disease based on pattern extracted from analyzing 13 descriptive features plus 1 target column and 1025 observation found in Cleveland, Hungary, Switzerland, and Long Beach V data set from Kaggle website.
+The objective of this project is to build a model to predict whether a person diagnose a heart disease based on pattern extracted from analyzing 13 descriptive features plus 1 target column and 1025 observation found in Cleveland, Hungary, Switzerland, and Long Beach V dataset from Kaggle website.
 The "target" column refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.

 ### The remaining 13 features are described in the section below.